vSphere Self-Service Backup Portal

 The default delegation mode allows tenants to access VMs with the VirtualMachine.Interact.Backup privilege.
 The administrator can change the delegation mode, if necessary.

 By default, Veeam Backup Enterprise Manager offers a group tenant account for users of the domain that includes the Enterprise Manager server.
 Each user can access the portal and use a 30 GB quota on the default backup repository to create VM backups.
 Users can create backup jobs with default advanced settings and custom schedule.
 The administrator can edit settings of the default account and create other accounts to configure granular access to storage quotas and backup settings.

 Administrators perform tasks with vSphere Self-Service Backup Portal using the Self-service section in the Configuration view of the Enterprise Manager UI.
 If a VMware Cloud Director server is added to your Veeam backup infrastructure, the working area of the Self-service tab will display two inner tabs: vSphere and vCloud.
 To work with vSphere Self-Service Backup Portal, make sure the vSphere tab is opened.
-The vCloud tab is used to work with VMware Cloud Director organizations and their configurations.
-For more information, see Working with VMware Cloud Director.
+The vCloud tab is used to manage configurations of VMware Cloud Director organizations.
+For more information, see Veeam Self-Service Backup Portal for Cloud Director.